Chart Color Schemes

 The employment landscape in Chatsworth shows performance that lags behind national averages across key labour market indicators

-Between September 2024 and September 2025, employment levels increased by 9.3%, while labour force grew by 9.8%, causing unemployment to rise by 0.6 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7% and unemployment increase by 0.3 percentage points.
-State-level data from 25-Nov-25 shows QLD employment contracted by 0.01%, with a state unemployment rate of 4.2%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest Chatsworth's employment should increase by 5.7% over five years and 12.3% over ten years.
+Only 9.5% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Employment levels increased by 9.1% and labour force grew by 9.7% during the year to September 2025, causing unemployment to rise by 0.6 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Chatsworth's employment mix suggests local employment should increase by 5.7% over five years and 12.3% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment